-Susan Comfort hails from the land of Orioles and Ravens, but she is a Tar Heel at heart.
-Susan is a bilingual facilitator, an out bisexual since 1993, before it was cool, and a bicyclist.
+Susan Comfort (she/her) is an educator and non profiteer who hails from Baltimore, the land of Orioles, Ravens, and Blue Jays, but she is a Carolina Tar Heel at heart.
+Susan is a bilingual facilitator, an out bisexual since 1993, and also, a bicyclist.

-Susan co-founded and co-directs a new nonprofit, NonprofitWellness.org which focuses on TEAM-care (more important than SELF-care for world-changers).
+Susan co-founded and co-directs a 501(c)3, NonprofitWellness.org, which focuses on TEAM-care, which is even more important than SELF-care, for educators and world-changers.

 Some of Susan's fave professional highlights include: being a queer female leader in the 90s environmental movement, leading 16 Campus Green Vote, Environmental Justice and Environmental Journalism training academies for college students, co-founding an early AmeriCorps program, overseeing EWG.org's massive email list growth, developing corporate partnerships at BoardSource, and bringing play to kids via Playworks and KaBOOM!

-Susan completed Georgetown's certificate in Organizational Consulting and Change Leadership and is a graduate of many other training programs including: Green Corps, Midwest Academy, Rockwood Institute, Dismantling Racism, Landmark Education, Circus Yoga Ring One, and Willow Street Yoga's 400-hr Teacher Training.
-Susan is a divorced co-parent of teens with two moms, which is a privilege as well as the hardest school/self-improvement program of all.
+Susan completed Georgetown's certificate in Organizational Consulting and Change Leadership and is a graduate of many other training programs including: Green Corps, Midwest Academy, Rockwood Institute, and Dismantling Racism.

-Here are her Medium stories, plus LinkedIn & YouTube channels.
+Here are more Medium stories, plus LinkedIn & YouTube channels.

 You can always reach her the ol-fashioned way,